leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 **Enable Bulk API**

-If BULK API option is enabled , then BULK API ICGetWhseProductListV3 is used to update the products based on the warehouse.
+If "Enable Bulk API" option is set to "Yes", then the BULK API(ICGetWhseProductListV3) is used to update the products based on the warehouse.
-The warehouse is a request param and list of products will be returned in warehouse and product price and qty got updated in Magento.
+The warehouse is a request param and list of warehouse products will be returned and the attribuites of product such as price and others and qty got updated in Magento.

 If the option is disabled then the product price and stock is updated using below APIs where the list of products are sent as a batch and will get updated in Magento.

-- Product price: ICGetWhseProductDataGeneralV2
+- Product price: ICGetWhseProductDataGeneral
+- Product general: ICGetProductDataGeneral
+- Product tax: ICGetWhseProductDataTaxing
 - Product inventory: ICGetWhseProductDataQuantity

-The stock is updated in different CRON it will be working only when the BULK API option is disabled.

 **For CloudSuite Distribution**